Kapcer17/CDV/README.md

   Few simple console programs tackling some typical excersises (matrix, FIFO types, Validation for passwords)

 # To be added:
+  upload of the files in Object oriented programming (missing exercises) <br/>
   other projects made with Python and libraries <br/>
   software engineering module (diagrams) <br/>
   lowpoly projects <br/>